 Medieval archers were medieval soldiers who were skilled in the use of bow and arrow.
-They were an inevitable part of every military and served a very important part during both defence and attack.
+They were an inevitable part of every military and served a very important part during both defense and attack.

 While medieval archers were part and parcel of medieval battles, the history of archery itself goes back to ancient times.
-It is generally thought that bow was invented in the later Paleolithic or early Mesolithic periods.
+It is generally thought that the bow was invented in the later Paleolithic or early Mesolithic periods.

-In 1252, first medieval archery law was passed in England according to which all men between the ages of 15 and 60 were to train themselves in archery.
+In 1252, the first medieval archery law was passed in England according to which all men between the ages of 15 and 60 were to train themselves in archery.

 Medieval archers were an essential part of every battle.
 Since the crossbow could be easily operated, it could be used by a single medieval archer without any assistance.

-One of the most famous battles where medieval archers played an important role was the Battle of the Hastings, which the Norman King William killed the King of England, Harold, and began a new era in the history of England.
+One of the most famous battles where medieval archers played an important role was the Battle of the Hastings, in which the Norman King William killed the King of England, Harold, and began a new era in the history of England.